SriSatya2712/Wildlife_Project/README.md

 ## Features and Functionalities:

-- Interactive and responsive UI
+- Interactive and responsive UI.

 - Designed with web pages like Home, About, Servies, Chatbot and Contact.